rich-context-competition/rich-context-book-2019/combined_chapters/chap09.md

 publications contained some terms that were either polysemous or very high-level and therefore, were picked up by our model very often.
-Hence, for research methods, we created our own vocabulary containing all the relevant statistical methods, and for fields, we introduced a blacklist of irrelevant terms and looked it up each time, before writing the result to the output file.
-The goal of blacklist generation was to filter the terms that did not carry domain-specific information and sounded more like research methods than fields.
+Hence, for research methods, we created our own vocabulary containing all the relevant statistical methods, and for fields, we introduced a stopword-list of irrelevant terms and looked it up each time, before writing the result to the output file.
+The goal of stopword-list generation was to filter the terms that did not carry domain-specific information and sounded more like research methods than fields.
 Since the focus was on more granulated results, we tried to look for open ontologies for Social Science Fields and Methods and unfortunately, could not find any.
 It is worth mentioning that since our approach for Fields and Methods identification relied heavily upon vocabularies, it could not find any new methods or fields from the publications.

 Based on the final evaluation feedback, since our Phase-2 models did not perform as good as we expected, following are a few things that we could